 A Structural Approach

 b : something arranged in a definite pattern of organization – a rigid totalitarian structure

-4a : the arrangement of particles or parts in a substance or body – soil structure – molecular structure
+4a : the arrangement of particles or parts in a substance or body – soil structure

-It is obvious that the noun refers primarily to an arrangement of interrelated parts, a set-up, configuration, framework etc. which consists of a number of individual elements and can be distinguished agains its environment as a whole.
-As such, the term is closely related to that of Architecture, which is mainly used to identify a particular class of similarly organized structures (e.g. a Gothic architecture).
+It is obvious that the noun refers primarily to an arrangement of interrelated parts, a set-up, configuration, framework etc. which consists of a number of individual elements and can be distinguished against its environment as a whole.
+As such, the term is closely related to that of Architecture, which is mainly used to identify a particular class of similarly organized structures (e.g. distributed software architecture).

 At this point I would like to add few caveats I believe are important: